invertase/react-native-firebase/docs/ml-vision/quick-start.md

 ## Module usage

-Import the ML Kit package into your project:
+Import the ML Kit Vision package into your project:

 ```js
 import vision from '@react-native-firebase/ml-vision';